Business Strategy & Development, Digital Marketing, Web Design

 Not all websites are inherently SEO-friendly.
 If you want your website to appear in Google search results, you need to ensure your website’s CMS has the features you need.
 Many content management systems will tout their SEO capabilities, but these alone are not enough to ensure your website is poised for success.

-It’s important that your website developer understands the ins and outs of SEO and can work with an SEO expert.
+It’s important that your website developer understands the ins and outs of SEO and can work with a law firm SEO expert.
 What is your URL structure?
 How will you build XML sitemaps?
 Does your website follow Google’s guidelines on both desktop and mobile?

 Web development and SEO are two different skillsets, so it’s not common for someone to have deep working knowledge of both.
 Some law firms will hire a web developer to keep costs low, and even if they are happy with the end result, the website does not have core technical and content components needed to rank well in search engines.